vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. On the **Log Analytics workspace** pane, under **Log Analytics Workspace**, enter **log-az220-training-{your-id}**.

-1. Under **Subscription**, ensure that the Subscription you are using for this course is selected.
+1. Under **Subscription**, ensure that the Subscription you are using for this lab is selected.

 1. In the **Resource group** dropdown, click **rg-az220**.